vmware-tanzu/community-edition/docs/site/content/docs/assets/azure-clusters.md

    CLUSTER_PLAN: dev
    ```
    #### Note
-   * If you did not specify a name for your management cluster, the installer generated a randomunique name.
+   * If you did not specify a name for your management cluster, the installer generated a random unique name.
 In this case, you must manually add the CLUSTER_NAME parameter and assign a workload cluster name.
    * If you specified a name for your management cluster, the CLUSTER_NAME parameter is present and needs to be changed to the new workload cluster name.
    > The other parameters in ``workload1.yaml`` are likely fine as-is.
 However, you can change them as required.
 Reference an example configuration template here:  [Amazon EC3 Workload Cluster Template](../aws-wl-template).